 Your donors’ communication preferences

 How do your donors want to talk to you?
 Do they prefer emails?
-Or is a simple text message good enough?
+Or is a simple text message enough for retention?

 Donor retention is built around communication, which is why it is important to keep the communication preferences of your donors in mind when you reach out to them.